kewalaka/passwords/README.md

 ### Create a certificate ###

-First, we create the necessary certificate + keys.
+First, we create the necessary certificate and keys.
 Self-signed certificates (i.e. ones that you can  create yourself for free) are perfectly fine for this, even in a production environment.
 However, as with the keyfile, protecting the private key is important, as if that is lost, it can be used to decrypt any secrets created.

 Your friendly administrator might have already created a certificate for this purpose, so, check with them first.
 If not, here's what you need to do.